Boulevard Richard-Lenoir

-The Boulevard Richard-Lenoir (/fr/), running from the Bastille to the Avenue de la République, is one of the wide tree-lined boulevards driven through Paris by Baron Haussmann during the Second French Empire of Napoleon III.
+The Boulevard Richard-Lenoir (/fr/), running from the Bastille to the Avenue de la République, is one of the wide tree-lined boulevards built by Baron Haussmann during the Second French Empire of Napoleon III.

 The boulevard is named after François Richard-Lenoir (1765-1839) and Joseph Lenoir-Dufresne (1768-1806), business-partner industrialists who brought the cotton industry to Paris and northern France in the 18th and early 19th centuries.
 It is the site of a weekly art market and of a bi-weekly fruit and vegetable market that is one of the largest in Paris.